 The best patient for blepharoplasty is one who is in good overall health, healthy skin and muscle, non-smokers, and those who do not have any serious eye health conditions.

 Dr. Pfeiffer performs blepharoplasty in an outpatient surgery facility under local sedation.
 Depending on whether the patient chooses to have both upper and lower blepharoplasty, the patient may be in the surgery facility between 1 and 3 hours.

 For upper lid surgery, the incision is usually hidden in the natural crease.
-Fat may be repositioned or removed, tissue and muscles may be removed, and the upper lid is tightened.
+Skin is removed, muscle is preserves, and fat may be repositioned or removed.

 Functional Eyelid Surgery